fictzio/rpg-markdown/writing.md

 # Writing RPG Markdown

-The goal for RPG Markdown is to "free" data that lives in game source texts and allow developers to use these as game objects.
+A main goal for RPG Markdown is to make data like stat block and similar easier to recognize and parse.

 RPG Markdowns does not force you to any specific way to write.
 Rather, it contains reccomendations on how to structure your content to allow a machine to extract data.

 ## Basics